 Add stream profile: Click to create a new stream profile.Preview: A preview of the video stream with the stream profile settings you select.
 The preview updates when you change the settings on the page.
 If your device has different view areas, you can change the view area in the drop-down in the bottom left corner of the image.
-Name: Add a name for your profile.Description: Add a description of your profile.Video codec: Select the video codec that should apply for the profile.Resolution: See for a description of this setting.Frame rate: See for a description of this setting.Compression: See for a description of this setting. \\ \ensuremath{\textbf{Zipstream}} description of this setting.
-Dynamic FPS
+Name: Add a name for your profile.Description: Add a description of your profile.Video codec: Select the video codec that should apply for the profile.Resolution: See Stream on page 20 for a description of this setting.Frame rate: See Stream on page 20 for a description of this setting.Compression:

-: See for a description of this setting.
-Optimize for storage
+See Stream on page 20 for a description of this setting.Zipstream